Splitting and Joining Stereo Tracks

 Example 2: Reducing the "width" of a stereo track

 Assume you have a recording of a drum kit where the stereo spread of the kit sounds unnatural.
-The high hat sounds like it's coming from the right speaker only and the floor tom from the left speaker.
+The high hat sounds like it is coming from the right speaker only and the floor tom from the left speaker.

-- Choose Split Stereo to Mono, which makes mixes both tracks together equally in both left and right of your listening equipment.
+- Choose Split Stereo to Mono from the Track Dropdown Menu, which makes two new mono tracks and sets them to mix together equally in both left and right channels of your listening equipment.

 - Adjust the pan control of the upper track to 70% left.